-No Prior PD-1 Adjuvant Therapy OR Completed Adjuvant PD-1 therapy ≥ 6 months before relapse
+No Prior PD-1 Adjuvant Therapy or Completed Adjuvant PD-1 Therapy 6 Months or More Before Relapse

-For individuals with no BRAF mutation and with no prior PD-1 adjuvant therapy or completed adjuvant PD-1 therapy 6 months or longer, the first line options can be either pembrolizumab or nivolumab, followed by a second line option of ipilimumab.
-Another first line option can be ipilimumab with nivolumab followed by nivolumab maintenance therapy.
+For individuals with no BRAF mutation and with no prior PD-1 adjuvant therapy or who completed adjuvant PD-1 therapy 6 months or more before relapse, the first-line options can be either pembrolizumab or nivolumab, followed by the second-line option of ipilimumab.
+Another first-line option can be ipilimumab with nivolumab followed by nivolumab maintenance therapy.

-Relapse during Adjuvant PD-1 therapy or within 6 months
+Relapse During Adjuvant PD-1 Therapy or Within 6 Months

-For individuals with no BRAF mutation who relapse during adjuvant PD-1 therapy or within 6 months, the first line option in the metastatic setting is ipilimumab.
+For individuals with no BRAF mutation who relapse during adjuvant PD-1 therapy or within 6 months of therapy, the first-line option in the metastatic setting is ipilimumab.